Tue December 17 2024

 Witness to a Will

-Witnesses play a very important role when it comes to making a will.
+Witnesses play a very important role when it comes to making a Last Will.
 A witness cannot be a minor (a person under the age of 20), a person of unsound mind, a person adjudged to be quasi-incompetent, or a person who is deaf, dumb, or blind.
 A witness to a will must affix his/her signature.
 He/she cannot use his/her fingerprint or affix a seal or make a cross to witness a will being made.
 The most important thing to bear in mind is that the witness to a will cannot be a beneficiary.
 If a beneficiary does witness a will, that will is still valid in the event the correct number of witnesses is fulfilled, but the beneficiary will not be able to inherit any part or whole of the estate provided in the will.
 In addition, the spouse of any witness cannot be a beneficiary.
 Equally, the person who writes or types the will for the testator, including his or her spouse, cannot be a beneficiary.

 Electronic Wills